COVID-19 enhanced Illness Benefit

 - You are vaccinated with a booster dose.
 However, if you start showing symptoms of COVID-19, you should self-isolate and apply for the payment.

 Other social welfare payments and COVID-19 enhanced Illness Benefit

-If your income is a mixture of both earnings from employment and a social welfare payment and you are medically required to self-isolate or you are diagnosed with COVID-19, you will continue to get your social welfare payment.
+If your income is a mixture of both earnings from employment and a social welfare payment and you are required to self-isolate or you are diagnosed with COVID-19, you continue to get your social welfare payment.

 Rate of COVID-19 enhanced Illness Benefit